unicef-polymer/etools-dropdown/README.md

 Requirements for this functionality:

 - The endpoint used to populate the dropdown has to support pagination and search
 - After the selected value/s are saved, the API has to return more that just the saved id.
 Has to return all the details needed to populate the dropdown with the saved selected item.
-This is to cover the cases like:
+This is to cover cases like:
   - the saved item is not on the first page of the data source (on page refresh for ex)
-  - after search, if the saved item is not in the results from bk it has to be re-added to the dropdown options otherwise it will dissapear as selected from UI
+  - after search, if the saved item is not in the results from bk it has to be re-added to the dropdown options, otherwise it will dissapear as selected from UI

 Implementation example: